ARCHIVE MONTHLY FEATURE:

 Territorios Sevilla: VII Festival Internacional de Música de los Pueblos

-Location: Palenque, Teatro Central, Auditorio de la Cartuja
+Teatro Central, Auditorio

 Dates: May 24 - June 6